gerd-moellmann/emacs-with-cl-packages/README.md

 Please see the [issues](../../issues) for advice on build configurations for your system.

 >[!IMPORTANT]
 > Please open an [issue](../../issues) to report your experiences, even if you encounter no problems.
-Mention your OS version, CPU, and any other relevant details.
+Mention your OS version, CPU, and any other relevant details, including the build/configure flags you used.

 ## Install